stupidmankind/BYpassDoc/docs/source/commands/puppeteerbrowsergettext.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected web browser.

 **Frame**
-	Specify Frame Name.
+	Specify frame name.

 **XPATH**
 	Specify which XPATH to look at.

 **HTML Property**
 	Specify which Property to get.
-Leave it blank will automatically get it
+Leave it blank will automatically get it.

 **Output Text**
 	Specify output variable name.